-In this case, the reinforcement signal is used to define the best conclusion part from the three proposed conclusions for each rule: α_1 , α_2 and α_3 .
+In this case, the reinforcement signal is used to define the best conclusion part from the three proposed conclusions for each rule: α_1, α_2 and α_3 .

-Figures 10 (a-b) show the mobile robot paths in the first episodes (in learning task).
+Figure 9 (a-b) shows the mobile robot paths in the first episodes (in learning task).
 As depicted, collisions with the obstacles are produced at the first time.
-After a training task, the robot obtains the best behavior to reach the target.
+After a training phase, the robot obtains the best behavior to reach the target.
 The robot can avoid the obstacles and moves in the direction of the target.
-If there is a near obstacle, it chooses the turn right action (figure 11).
-Other situations are presented in figures (12 and 13) for a corridor navigation and navigation to the target with a wall-following bahavior.
+If there is a near obstacle, it chooses the turn right action (Fig.10).
+Other situations are presented in figures (11-12) for a corridor navigation and navigation to the target with a wall-following bahavior.